tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Include is a list of IncludeParams which allows passing in specific combinations of Parameters into the Matrix.
+<p>Include is a list of IncludeParams which allows passing in specific combinations of Parameters into the Matrix.</p>
-Note that Include is in preview mode and not yet supported.</p>
 </td>
 </tr>
 </tbody>